Updated: Feb 21, 2020

-What many athletes don’t realize is that we break the body down during exercise and do a majority of the building in our sleep.
+What many athletes don't realize is that we break the body down during exercise and do a majority of the building in our sleep.
 Athletes need 7-9 hours of sleep for optimal muscle recovery and growth.
-If you are not building you’re breaking down so start prioritizing your sleep.
+If you are not building your breaking down so start prioritizing your sleep.

 It's extremely difficult to get stronger when you're running on little to no sleep.
 According to the CDC more than 1/3 of US adults report insufficient sleep which is less than 7 hours.